How to Disable and Stop firewalld on CentOS or Rocky Linux

 Check firewalld Status

-Firewalld is enabled by default on every CentOS 7 machine.
+firewalld is enabled by default on every CentOS and Rocky Linux machine.
+To see the status, run the following command:

 sudo systemctl status firewalld

-You can disable the firewall temporarily or permanently.
-The sections below provide instructions for both options.
+There are two ways to disable the firewall: temporarily or permanently.
+The sections below provide instructions for both.

 Temporarily Stop firewalld

-To temporarily disable the default firewall manager on CentOS 7, use the following command:
+To temporarily stop the firewalld service, use the following command:

 sudo systemctl stop firewalld